aleksandr-shel/aleksandr-shel/README.md

 ### Hi there 👋
+I like to code and develop software.

+Experience in using:
+1) ASP.NET Core
+2) Node Js
+3) React

 <!--
 **aleksandr-shel/aleksandr-shel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.